You need a vacation. You’ve earned it. But can you manage to get away?

 Advance planning

-As soon as you’ve decided when you want to take your vacation, talk to your partner or supervisor about your plans.
+As soon as you’ve decided when you want to take your vacation, talk to your practice group leader or supervisor about your plans.
 Rather than ask permission, state the dates you plan to be out and ask whether there are any issues or conflicts.
 Look at your client responsibilities and confirm there is ample coverage for the workload.

-Although you plan to return to the office refreshed and ready to jump back into the fray, don’t schedule meetings or travel for the day you get back.
-Before you leave, plan what you need to do upon your return to get back on track quickly.
+Although you plan to return to the office refreshed and ready to jump back into the fray, don’t schedule meetings or travel for the day or so after you get back.
+Before you leave, plan what you need to do upon your return to get back on track quickly, but be realistic about your catch-up plans.

 During your vacation